Medication Search: Ortho-Cept

 What form(s) does this medication come in?

 Ortho-Cept is no longer being manufactured for sale in Canada.
-For brands that may still be available, search under desogestrel – ethinyl estradiol This article is being kept available fro reference purposes only.
+For brands that may still be available, search under desogestrel – ethinyl estradiol.
+This article is being kept available for reference purposes only.
 If you are using this medication, speak with your doctor or pharmacist for information about your treatment options.